Catena-Media/Dtective/_docs/runtests.md

 * `mvn test "-Dcucumber.options=--tags @Regression" -DSeleniumHubUrl=http://localhost:4444/wd/hub -DIsRemoteInstance=true`
 run the **tests** scenarios annotated with `@Regression` on a **remote** Selenium Grid that is running on `localhost:4444`

-The parameters `-D<Parameter>=` being passed on the command are overriding the existing configuration set on the `environment.properties` file.
+The parameters `-D<Parameter>=` being passed on the command line are overriding the existing configuration set on the `environment.properties` file.

-####For IntelliJ users
+#### For IntelliJ users

-Simply with the right click to run your feature files or when right clicking over a specific scenario to just run that particular one:
+Simply with the right click to run your feature files or right clicking over a scenario to just run that specific one.

-[create GIF and paste here]
+This runs the tests with the setup described in `environment.properties`.